 You can also use a clip or carabiner to prevent the latch from being moved far enough for an escape attempt.

-If your dog destroys the crate itself, you’ll either need to make it more difficult to break out or opt for a stronger crate (soft-sided crates, such as these, just aren’t going to cut it!)
+If your dog destroys the crate itself, you’ll either need to make it more difficult to break out or opt for a stronger crate (soft-sided crates just aren’t going to cut it!)

 Collapsible crates can be made more secure by zip-tying the sides together.
 This isn’t going to stop the strongest and most determined dogs, but is a cheap way to make it more difficult for your dog to prise open the gaps.

 The last resort is a heavy-duty dog crate (sometimes known as military crates).
 These are made from thick reinforced metal and escape-proof locks, so it’s virtually impossible for a dog to break free.

 A note on “heavy duty” and “escape proof” crates though: these crates will prevent your pet getting loose, but purchasing one should not be your first response for dealing with an escaping dog.

 They don’t address the underlying cause of escape attempts and can even worsen them if your dog becomes frustrated and stressed because they’re trapped.

 I only recommend these crates if you need to confine your dog while you get professional help or implement a long-term plan.
 The goal should be to make your dog feel more comfortable, not just lock him up in a stronger crate.

 3. Make the Crate More Comfortable

 Your next step is to make the crate more appealing to your dog.